kcossifos/AppStore2/README.md

 ##Debug Mode
 To start server on port 3000 with debug mode on use
 ```
 NODE_ENV=true npm start
 ```
 ##Using Debug
-To debug a certain section in your code you have to use `util.debug('Log Message', status_code)`
+To debug a certain section in your code you have to require the util in the file and use `util.debug('Log Message', status_code)`

 #Examples